(Note: Please visit our Policies and Procedures page for additional helpful information.)

 15. Where can my family go to eat close by?

-Please visit the Uptown Normal dining homepage for a list of local dining options.
+Please visit the Uptown Normal business directory for a list of local dining options.
 Menus are available at the front desk of the museum.

 16. If we leave the museum, can we re-enter?